×

 Getting a medical certificate

-The Medical Certificate of Cause of Death (MCCD) is an official record and is required to enable you to register the death.
-Either the attending GP (if the death occurred at home or at a care home) or the Bereavement/Patient Affairs Office (if the death occurred at a hospital) will provide this form to the appropriate registry office.
+The Medical Certificate of Death (MCCD) is an official record and is required to enable you to register the death.
+Either the attending GP (if the death occurred at home, hospice or at a care home) or the Bereavement/Patient Affairs Office (if the death occurred at a hospital) will provide this form to the appropriate registry office.

 Register the death

-You must register the death within five days in England and Wales (eight days in Scotland).
+You must register the death within five days of the person passing away in England and Wales (eight days in Scotland).
 This is done at the registry office in the area where the deceased passed away.

-The registrar will need the MCCD which will be sent to them from the doctor or funeral director.
-A representative from the registry office will either contact you as next of kin once they have received the MCCD, or you can register the death by booking an online appointment.
+The registrar will need the MCCD which will be sent to them from the Medical Examiner.
+A representative from the registry office may then contact you as next of kin once they have received the MCCD, or you can register the death by booking an online appointment.
+Please bear in mind that processes may vary depending on the registry office.
+If you have any questions, we recommend you call your local registry office for guidance.

 The Registrar will require the following information from you: